 TMJ (temporomandibular joint) disorders are a family of problems related to your complex jaw joint.
 If you have had symptoms like pain or a "clicking" sound, you'll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
 These symptoms occur when the joints of the jaw and the chewing muscles (muscles of mastication) do not work together correctly.
 TMJ stands for temporomandibular joint, which is the name for each joint (right and left) that connects your jaw to your skull.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.

 No one treatment can resolve TMJ disorders completely and treatment takes time to become effective.
 Drs.
-Sullivan, Smith and Tiwana can help you have a healthier and more comfortable jaw.
+Sullivan, Ritto and Tiwana can help you have a healthier and more comfortable jaw.

 TMJ disorders develop for many reasons.
 You might clench or grind your teeth, tightening your jaw muscles and stressing your TM joint.
 You may have a damaged jaw joint due to injury or disease.
 Injuries and arthritis can damage the joint directly or stretch or tear the muscle ligaments.
 As a result, the disk, which is made of cartilage and functions as the “cushion” of the jaw joint, can slip out of position.
 Whatever the cause, the results may include a misaligned bite, pain, clicking, or grating noise when you open your mouth or trouble opening your mouth wide.